Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

-With the DC :ref:`Brick <product_overview_bricks>` you are able to control one `DC brushed motor <http://en.wikipedia.org/wiki/Brushed_DC_electric_motor>`__ over USB (max. **28V** and **5A**).
-With the provided APIs for many :ref:`programming languages<programming_interface>` you can control the direction, velocity and acceleration of the connected motor.
+With the DC :ref:`Brick <product_overview_bricks>` you are able to control one `DC brushed motor <http://en.wikipedia.org/wiki/Brushed_DC_electric_motor>`__ (max. **28V** and **5A**) over USB.
+With the provided API for many :ref:`programming languages<dc_brick_programming_interface>` you can control the direction, velocity and acceleration of the connected motor.

-Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this device.
-It is compatible to other Tinkerforge :ref:`Bricks <product_overview_bricks>` and can be used within a stack.
+Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
+It is compatible to other :ref:`Bricks <product_overview_bricks>` and can be used within a stack.
-For example an additional :ref:`Master Brick <master_brick>` with corresponding :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead by **USB** by other cable based (**RS485**, **Ethernet**) or wireless (**WIFI**) connections.
+For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over **USB** by other cable based (**RS485**, **Ethernet**) or wireless (**WIFI**) connections.

-The APIs can be used to measure current consumption or the voltage of the power supply.
-In case of overtemperature and overcurrent callbacks are triggered.
+Besides methods to control the connected motor the API provide the possibility to measure current consumption or the voltage of the power supply.
+In case of overtemperature and overcurrent callbacks can be triggered.
 These can be used to react properly in your own program to these events.
-For battery driven applications an undervoltage callback is user configurable.
+For battery driven applications an undervoltage callback is user configurable to prevent damaged batteries caused by depth discharge.
 Additionally, the drive mode can be switched between Drive/Brake and Drive/Coast (see :ref:`Drive Modes <dc_brick_drive_mode>`).

-The DC motor can be powered by an external power supply connected directly to the Brick or by the stack internal power supply.
-If an external power supply is connected the Brick switches automatically to this power supply.
+By the power supply connector jack (black) motors can be powered directly.
+In stack usage connected motors can be also powered by the stack.
+The Brick switches automatically to the external power supply if connected.